-DeWayne Johnson, a father of three and former school groundskeeper, is suing Monsanto over allegations that it covered up research linking the company's weed killer Roundup to cancer.
+Johnson, 46, is a father of three who contended that Monsanto covered up research linking the weedkiller Roundup to cancer.

-Johnson, 46, routinely applied Roundup during his employment with the Benicia school district.
-Lawyers for Johnson showed photos of Johnson with severe skin lesions, which they say he developed from regular exposure to Roundup.
+He routinely applied Roundup during his employment with the Benicia school district.
+Lawyers for Johnson showed photos of him with severe skin lesions, which they say were developed from regular exposure to Roundup.
 From CBS News:

 He sprayed large quantities from a 50-gallon tank attached to a truck, his attorney, Brent Wisner, told jurors during his opening statement.
 When the wind was gusty, it would cover his face, Wisner said.
 When a hose broke once, it soaked his entire body.

-Monsanto is being accused of intimidating scientists and covering up research showing that glyphosate, the main chemical in Roundup, can cause cancer.
+The lawsuit also accused Monsanto of intimidating scientists.
+It said the company covered up research showing that glyphosate, the main chemical in Roundup, can cause cancer.
 From the San Francisco Chronicle:

 He claims in his lawsuit that Monsanto not only failed to warn people about the “dangerous characteristics” of its product, but actually “championed falsified data and attacked legitimate studies” in a “prolonged campaign of misinformation.”